-The move will only be made once MPs and the public agree to it.
+The move will only be made once MPs and the public agree to it, although the politicians only have to agree to a referendum, and let the voters decide the rest.
 So once polling is consistently showing support for the move and politicians have been persuaded to act the following steps are needed:

 - A law is passed by MPs allowing for a referendum and voters then get to decide if they want to make the change.

-- If voters vote 'Yes' then a date is set for the election of the head of state and the introduction of the new rules (which will be in the form of a new constitution).
+- If voters vote 'Yes' then a date is set for the election of the head of state and the introduction of new rules that will govern the reformed political system (which will be in the form of a new constitution).

 - As part of this process parliament passes the Crown to the people - which means that Crown properties such as the Crown Estate remain with the nation.